tdr2d/journey-to-ai/modules/02_chatbot/README.md

 ```
 It will deploy two openwebUI and ollama in a single container.

-It will expose the openWebUI on the url: http://PUBLIC-INSTANCE-IP:3000
+It will expose the openWebUI on port 3000.
+You can access the service using the url: http://PUBLIC-INSTANCE-IP:3000

 # OpenWebUI configuration